cacophony-wj/LeS/README.md

 ##  A Note on SexLab for the Uninitiated

 Skyrim was never designed to have animations injected into it.
 It most certainly was never intended to pair two actors in a close space and perfectly align them for a sex scene.
 Animators do a lot of the work, but the engine is far from ideal.
 On top of that, there are many poorly aligned animations out there.
-A couple are even in the default SexLab package from Oldrim, and have never been corrected or removed.
 In any case, no matter how good your animations, you will often find problems like: people kissing the air, _parts_ not going _into_ each other, characters floating above the ground, or even more wacked-out stuff like falling into the ground, clipping into furniture, or people going invisible.
-Fortunately (if not annoyingly), SexLab allows you to correct _some_ of this with manual positioning for each animation.
+Fortunately, SexLab allows you to correct _some_ of this with manual positioning for each animation.
 Here's how it works... the _L_ key on your keyboard moves you _forward,_ i.e. closer to your partner. _Shift-L_ moves you _backward,_ or the reverse. _;_ moves you _up_, or higher in elevation than your partner. _Shift-;_ does the reverse.
 Finally, _'_ moves you _Right_ compared to your partner, whereas _Shift-'_ moves you _Left_.
 (Or maybe the other left.)
 Get used to these, you'll be using them a lot.

 ##  Admiring Yourself